scania/coding-conventions/custom-elements-style-guide.md

 In order to make custom elements as portable as possible, we do like to make them as generall as we can.
 A standard HTML header is namned `<header>` and when we decided to make a custom header, it's simply namned `<c-header>`.
 In the same manor, when we like to extend the functionality of the `<input>` element, we'd call that the `<c-input>` elements.

+## Brand or project based prefixes

+It could be tempting to use a custom element prefix that ties the element to your project, application or company.
+One might not know it at the moment of development, but chances are that another group within the company, or within a sibling company, can reuse mush of your work.
+Having used a common prefix will then save a lot of work and also simplify future, shared, maintainance.

 ## Variations and Attributes

 Naturally, we do need some variations of a custom element.
-In standard HTML, that issue is solved by using in various ways, sometimes a few different elements are created as has been done with `<ol>` and `<ul>` elements.
+In standard HTML, that issue is solved  in various ways, sometimes a few different elements has been created as done with the `<ol>` and `<ul>` elements.
 This could technically has been solved with adding a attribute to a `<list>` element.
-That would then have looked something linke `<list type="ordered">` and `<list type="unordered">` respectivly.
+That would then have been looking something like `<list type="ordered">` and `<list type="unordered">` respectivly.

 In other instances, standard HTML do in fact use attributes to give you control over the appearance.
-The Input element is a great example of that as it can take a lot of different shapes; `<input type="text">`,  `<input type="checkbox">`, `<input type="radio">`, `<input type="password">` just to mention a few.
+The Input element is a example of that as it can take a lot of different shapes; `<input type="text">`,  `<input type="checkbox">`, `<input type="radio">`, `<input type="password">` just to mention a few.

+For a custom element we have the same options and we can use attributes for theming:  `<c-theme name="scania">` or `<c-theme name="volkswagen">` or `<c-theme name="what-ever">`.
+Some times in might be a good idea to break down complexity and make a few stand alone components like for example a `<c-header>` and a `<c->`